Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/network/socket.md

 ---
 ### SendData (binary)
-Send binary data to the server
+Send binary data to the server.

 Parameters:
 - `data`: Pointer to the data to send